Anerkiki/pokegotchi-using-pokeapi/README.md

 - Add specicifity to pokemon that needs healing/feeding - "Your Pokémon {nickname of one with 0 stat} needs feeding"

+- WORK OUT WHERE TO CALL checkForLowStats - I only want it when any bars go to 0 the first time.
+  - personalise with which pokemon needs healing/is hungry

 ## Bugs to Fix:

+- Stop the images being squashed and make height match if width shrinks

 - stop it logging multiple times when clicking add starter to collection if slow connection - ends up with duplicates sometimes